loremipsumdonec/vscode-elasticdeveloper/README.md

 ```

 ##### Use a web browser
 If you use this in combination with a web browser you can have much larger workspace.
-All you have to do is add a configuration in *.vscode/launch.json* that should launch your browser with the output file.
+You will need a debbuger extension for an browser and then you can add a configuration in *.vscode/launch.json* that should launch your browser with the output file.

-*Example configuration*
+*Example configuration for "Debugger for FireFox"*

 ```json
     {